micheldearaujo/NoSQLSentimentAnalysis/README.md

 What kind of answers can we get from this dataset?
 Here are some basic questions to make:

-1. How many reviews each restaurant has?
+### 1. How many reviews each restaurant has?

+### 2. How is the overall rating distributed?

+### 3. Who are the top 10 most interactive reviewers?

+Moreover, it is also possible to ask questions related to the content of the reviews:

-There two basic types of questions to make about this dataset: How the reviews scores affect the overall rating of the restaurant and how the sentiment of reviews affects the overall rating.
+4. How the reviews scores affects the overall rating of the restaurant?
+5. How the sentiment of reviews affects the overall rating?

 Both this questions can be answered using Machine Learning methods, such as Random Forest and Logist Regression.
-To answer the second question we will need some Natural Language processing tools to extract the sentiment of each review and then compare to the overall rating.
+To answer the fifth question we will need some Natural Language processing tools to extract the sentiment of each review and then compare to the overall rating.
-This task seems to be complex and can take quite some time!